LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content

 \subsection{Experimental Settings}

 \paragraph{Evaluation Protocol:} After the generation of the question-answer pairs from our automated pipeline explained in Section~\ref{sec:method}, we transform the benchmark to multiple-choice questions.
 We resort to the `generate' inference employed extensively by previous works, such as ~\cite{li2024seed,huang2024conme, liu2023mmbench}.
 The model is prompted to choose the letter corresponding to the correct choice and answer with the letter directly.
 The output letter is then compared with the ground truth and the accuracy is measured.
-We report the average accuracy over all the samples evaluated in Table \ref{tab:vqa_domains}.
 For ease of assimilation and to obtain insights into what type of data the models flourish at, we provide the results from data generated on tables and figures separately.
 The data generated from figures is labeled as part of Visual Question and Answers (VQA) and the data from the tables is labeled as Table Question and Answers (TQA).
 Examples for the multiple-choice formulation of the question-answer pairs are added to the Appendix Section \ref{subsec:appendix:examples}.

-\textbf{Size of dataset:} The current version of our \method consists of 7328 questions on figures, and 9000 questions on tables, both are generated from 250 papers (25 papers from 10 domains).
+\textbf{Size of dataset:} The first version of our \method consists of 7328 questions on figures, and 9000 questions on tables, both are generated from 250 papers (25 papers from 10 domains).
 Overall our first version of the dataset has 16328 questions in total.
-Thanks to the continual growth in the number of publications in our target domains and the fully automatic nature of our proposed LiveXiv pipeline for benchmark data generation, we will grow LiveXiv by adding an equal-sized large amount of new VQA \& TQA data (around 7K VQA and 9K TQA) every month.
-Such large-scale updates might be significantly more difficult for benchmarks relying on manual data collection for live updates \citep{zhang2024lmms}.
+Thanks to the continual growth in the number of publications in our target domains and the fully automatic nature of our proposed LiveXiv pipeline for benchmark data generation, we will grow LiveXiv by adding an equal-sized large amount of new VQA \& TQA data (around 7K VQA and 9K TQA) on a monthly basis.